-We next examine the implications of our estimated model for the predictability of currency and bond returns.
+Return Predictability Regressions: We next examine the implications of our estimated model for the predictability of currency and bond returns.
 We do so by running common regressions in the asset pricing literature and comparing the empirical coefficients computed within our sample to the coefficients implied by our model.
 The empirical coefficients are the red circles in Figures 2 and 3, and the model-implied coefficients are the blue solid lines.
 The black dashed lines show the UIP benchmark in Figure 2 and the EH benchmark in Figure 3.
-Shaded areas are 95% confidence intervals.
-The calculations of the model-implied coefficients are in Appendix C.
+Our model generates these benchmarks when setting the arbitrageur risk-aversion coefficient a to zero (Corollary 3.1).
+Vertical lines and shaded areas are 90% confidence intervals for the empirical and model-implied coefficients, respectively.
+The calculations of the model-implied coefficients are in Appendix C.6.